GerardWorks/GAProject1TicTacToe/readme.md

 ---

 ### To Do List
-- I will like to clean up my code and learn more how I can further improve how the game is generated onto the DOM and how the computer reads the players input.
+- ~~I will like to clean up my code and learn more how I can further improve how the game is generated onto the DOM and how the computer reads the players input.~~ Completed
 - Player scores are not very obvious, needs some tweaking.
 - Making the code more readable.